auth0/docs/articles/sso/current/single-page-apps.md

 $(function () {
   var access_token = getAccessToken();

-  // Optional: an id_token will be returned by Auth0
+  // Optional: an ID Token will be returned by Auth0
   // if your response_type argument contained id_token
   var id_token = getIdToken();